 So how can you manage the staggering responsibilities of work and family during the holidays?
-These simple tips are easy to remember, and can make a huge difference in your happiness levels throughout the season – whether at work or at home.
+These simple tips are easy to remember and can make a huge difference in your happiness levels throughout the season – whether for work or at home.

 1. Give Thanks

 Did you know that scientists have conclusively demonstrated that brain waves change over time in people who consciously practice gratitude, resulting in greater happiness levels and reduced anxiety?
-No matter what your personal, financial, or work situation is this season, make it a point to find 3 things every day for which to be thankful.
-Even the smallest of things can count – like making all the green lights during your commute to the office.
+No matter what your personal, financial, or work situation is this season, make it a point to find three things every day for which to be thankful.
+Even the smallest of things can count – like a warm cup of your favorite tea on a cold day.

 3. Fight Social Isolation

-Breathe in, exhale…and whatever your special way of celebrating is, don’t ever forget the impact you can make on others simply by having a positive attitude.
+Breathe in, exhale…and however you celebrate this year, don’t ever forget the impact you can make on others simply by having a positive attitude.
 A warm smile to a stranger, a heartfelt thank you to a co-worker – these are the things that make the season special.